 - Red Onion

-- Fresh Mozzarella Cheese: I like to buy the packages of little balls of mozzarella.
+- Cheese: Fresh Mozzarella Cheese: I like to buy the packages of small balls of mozzarella labeled as “pearls”.
+And we’ll use grated Parmesan.

 - Step 1: Heat a large skillet over medium high heat.
 Add the spinach and drizzle with 1 teaspoon extra virgin olive oil.
 Cook the spinach over medium high heat just until wilted, about 1 minute.